umijs/tnf/README.md

 - `tnf create <project-name> --template=<template-name>`: Create a new project with the given template.
 - `tnf build`: Build the project.
 - `tnf dev`: Start the development server.
+- `tnf preview`: Preview the product after building the project.

 ## API